How Seasonal Home Insurance Differs from Other Policies

 - Coverage add-ons like flood, wind, or earthquake riders

-For reference, the national average for standard homeowners insurance is approximately $2,424 to $2,948 per year in 2026 for a primary residence.
-Seasonal and vacation home policies are typically 20–50% higher than equivalent primary home coverage, depending on the property's location and risk profile.
+For reference, the national average home insurance rate is $2,868 per year for a policy with $300,000 in dwelling coverage in 2026, and Insurify data scientists project the average annual cost of home insurance will rise another 4%, to $3,057, by the end of 2026.
+Seasonal and vacation home policies are typically 20 to 50% higher than equivalent primary home coverage, depending on the property's location and risk profile.

 | Cost Factor | Impact on Premium |